Pejibaye (Bactris gasipaes) Peach Palm – Harvesting to Cooking (VIDEO)

 Harvesting, Cooking and Preparing Pejibaye, Peach Palm Fruit

 This tree has spines from top to bottom, leaves and all.
 The big leaves fall to signal that the fruits are almost ready to turn from green to red.
-You have to use very thick gloves or a machete to pick up the leaves because they can and will cause injury to your hands and wearing the right shoes can keep spines out of your feet.
+You have to use very thick gloves or a machete to pick up the leaves because they can and will cause injury to your hands, and wearing the right shoes can keep spines out of your feet.
 I get very annoyed with the debris from the trees but every other aspect is so amazing that I put up with it.
 The doves and pigeons flock to the farm when the pejibaye are red and ready to drop.

 See the Pejibaye Festival pictures here Pejibaye Festival